rez4mt/rez4mt/README.md

 ### Hey there

--  I’m currently learning Python, .Net Core and Kotlin
+-  I’m currently learning JS
 -  How to reach me: [instagram](https://www.instagram.com/rezza.motlagh)

 Languages and Tools: